TechShady/Dynatrace-Marketing-Dashboards/README.md

 3. Create a session property for a successful conversion (i.e. "Order processed." - CSS selector)
 4. Create a metric for the campaign session property
 5. Create a metric for the revenue session property
-6. Create 4 additional metrics for each GEO location (i.e. Asia, Europe, Virginia, California)
+6. Create 4 additional metrics for each GEO location split by Campaign (i.e. Asia, Europe, Virginia, California)
 7. Mark the last user action step as a key user action for the user journey